abdz-128-cc/odoo-chatbot/README.md

 The application is designed for cloud deployment with:
 - Zilliz Cloud for vector storage
-- Google Gemini for LLM inference
+- OpenAI for LLM inference
 - FastAPI for production-ready API serving

 ### Production Considerations